Dissecting A Cash Flow Statement

 Cash is the oxygen your business needs to exist and grow.
 However, understanding the movement of your cash can often be tricky, especially when you’re a new business owner.

-This is where the statement of cash flows comes in as a valuable financial statement for your business.
+This is where a cash flow statement comes in as a valuable financial statement for your business.

-Ready to find out more about what the statement of cash flow is and the benefits it can provide to your business?
+Ready to find out more about what a cash flow statement is and the benefits it can provide to your business?
 Keep on reading below!

 So, what does a typical statement of cash flows look like?